 Sadly, many people have never tried this magic.
 That’s a tragedy, really.
 So, here it is for all to try and enjoy!

-The beauty of this recipe is that the bananas form a beautiful base that can spun in many different directions by adding in additional ingredients.
-Simply by adding some fruit, nut butter, cocoa powder, or extracts you can make:
+The beauty of this recipe is that the bananas form a beautiful base that can be spun in many different directions by adding additional ingredients.
+Simply by adding some fruit, nut butter, cocoa powder, or extracts, you can make:

 …and so much more.
 This ice cream making technique is versatile and you really can’t go wrong!

 Ice cream is always better with toppings, so layer them on!
 Here are a few of our favorites:

 You can serve this vegan ice cream in a bowl (I love using coconut bowls or even better—edible chocolate bowls), in a cup, in a cone, or serve it up smoothie-bowl style!